TotalImagine-com/TotalImagine.com/README.md

 * <a href="https://www.youtube.com/@emily_james"><i class="fa-brands fa-youtube"></i> Emily & James</a>: 💕. <br/>
 * <a href="https://charles-zhang.itch.io/"> Itch.io</a>: Provides downloads of functional programs.

-🌌Portal: <a href="https://totalimagine.com/Organization9">Organization 9</a>
+🌌Portal - Organization 9: <a href="http://reports.org9.totalimagine.com/">Reports</a>

 ## Changelog📑

 * 2018: Historical website at [Wayback Machine](https://web.archive.org/web/20180817180122/https://totalimagine.com/).
-* 202208: (#Technical) We used to have a 20Mb payload from Airi - it took a while to pure the repo clean.
+* 202208: (#Technical) We used to have a 20Mb payload from Airi - it took a while to make the repo clean.
 In the future anything this huge should deserve its own repo.
 * 20220820: (Backend) Update and clean up setup; (Content) Add draft blog [20220820](./Blogs#20220820-a-refurbished-website-and-public-content-posting-scheme-wip).
 * 20220821: (Website) Update front page.
 (Content) Migrate some articles from old personal portfolio websites.
 * 20220822: (Front Page) Add "Feature" section.
 (Content) Draft page for "The Matrix" project; Add draft section for "Dev Log".